leegunwoo98/Hotel_Room_Practice/README.md

 - ordered : item is ordered by the client
 - receieved : the order is checked out by the manager

+Secondly, we were also able to implement a chat service between the manager and the guests

 # Notes
 Meteor was too heavy to build on the aws system.
 As a result, the site is hosted on 183.98.54.147:3000